JChenster/discord_quiz/README.md

 A bot written in Python that allows a person to locally host an interactive multi-player timed multiple choice trivia quiz game with custom questions in their Discord server.
 Each game will be composed of x trivia questions with 3 multiple choice options where players have x seconds to answer by typing 1, 2, or 3 in the channel where the game is being hosted.
 Players that answer incorrectly without an extra life are eliminated.
 If they have an extra life, they essentially have another try.

 ## Background
 I wrote this discord bot back in Summer of 2018.
 I have decided to recently upload the code.
 The specific usernames and webhooks necessary to run this bot have been removed and replaced with strings indicating the necessity for replacement.
-The specific version of

 ## Usage
 Required modules: discord